 The father of a student who was killed in a shooting rampage in Santa Barbara blasted politicians and the NRA in an emotional speech.

-Richard Martinez said his son Christopher Martinez, a 20-year-old student at the University of California Santa Barbara, was one of those killed in a shooting that left seven people dead, including the gunman.
+Richard Martinez said his son Christopher Martinez, a 20-year-old student at the University of California Santa Barbara, was one of those killed in a shooting and stabbing spree that left seven people dead, including the gunman.

 “Our family has a message for every family out there.
 You don’t think it will happen to your child, until it does,” Martinez said, holding back tears.
 “His death has left our family lost and broken.”